mahsan15/TodoList/README.md

 # React + TypeScript + Vite

-Sure, here's a simple README for your To-Do List component:

----

 # To-Do List React Component

 The To-Do List component is a simple interactive application built using React.
 It leverages the `useState` hook, the `map` function, and Bootstrap styling to create a visually highlighted to-do list.